christian-bromann/awesome-selenium/README.md

 #### Kubernetes
 - [kubernetes/examples](https://github.com/kubernetes/examples/tree/master/staging/selenium) - Example deployment of Selenium Hub and Nodes on a Kubernetes cluster
 - [Moon](https://github.com/aerokube/moon) - A commercial closed-source enterprise Selenium implementation using Kubernetes to launch browsers
+- [Callisto](https://github.com/wrike/callisto) - An open-source tool to launch browsers in Kubernetes.
+Separate is created for each selenium session.

 ### Driver